natefinch/lumberjack/README.md

     // os.TempDir() if empty.
     Filename string `json:"filename" yaml:"filename"`

+    // TimeFormat is the time.Time format in backup file names.
+    // It defaults to "2006-01-02T15-04-05.000"
+    TimeFormat string `json:"time_format" yaml:"time_format"`

     // MaxSize is the maximum size in megabytes of the log file before it gets
     // rotated.
 It defaults to 100 megabytes.
     MaxSize int `json:"maxsize" yaml:"maxsize"`